Agency|Insights

 How do I budget for readiness when I do not know my starting maturity?

-We recommend starting with a readiness assessment — either a GRC platform self-assessment ($0 additional cost) or an advisory firm assessment ($5,000-$20,000) — to establish your baseline maturity level and identify specific gaps.
+We recommend starting with a readiness assessment — either a GRC platform self-assessment (included in the platform subscription) or an advisory firm assessment — to establish your baseline maturity level and identify specific gaps.
 The assessment results allow you to estimate gap remediation costs with much better accuracy than guessing.
 Without an assessment, use the mid-range estimates for your company size as a starting budget, then refine after the assessment reveals your actual gap profile.
 Based on what we see, companies that budget without a maturity assessment typically underestimate by 30-50%.
 Our team at Agency can provide readiness assessments that include detailed cost projections based on your specific environment.

 What is the minimum viable readiness investment for a startup?

-Based on what we see across our client base, the minimum viable readiness investment for an early-stage startup (10-25 employees, cloud-native architecture, basic security practices already in place) is approximately $25,000-$35,000 total.
-This assumes using a GRC platform with policy templates (no custom policy development), performing a self-directed readiness process with platform guidance (no external consulting), having an internal team member lead the compliance effort, and pursuing Security-only scope without additional Trust Service Criteria.
+Based on what we see across our client base, the minimum viable readiness investment for an early-stage startup (10-25 employees, cloud-native architecture, basic security practices already in place) requires using a GRC platform with policy templates, performing a self-directed readiness process with platform guidance, having an internal team member lead the compliance effort, and pursuing Security-only scope without additional Trust Service Criteria.
 What we tell clients is that this minimum scenario requires that the startup already has reasonable security practices in place and has an employee who can dedicate 120-200 hours to the compliance program.
-In our experience, startups with minimal security maturity or no compliance experience should budget $45,000-$75,000 to include advisory support that prevents costly mistakes.
+In our experience, startups with minimal security maturity or no compliance experience should budget for additional advisory support that prevents costly mistakes — this additional investment is consistently worthwhile.

 Agency Team